|Nutrition Facts (per serving)|

-Heat the oven to 350 F (180 C/Gas 4).
-Line a rimmed baking pan with foil and oil it lightly.
+Preheat the oven to 350 F/180 C/Gas Mark 4.
+Line a rimmed baking pan with foil and lightly spray with nonstick cooking oil.

 Pat the chicken with paper towels to dry.

-Arrange chicken breast halves on the foil and brush lightly with the remaining olive oil.
-Sprinkle with Kosher salt, freshly ground black pepper, and onion powder or garlic powder (if using).
+Arrange chicken breast halves on the foil and brush lightly with olive oil.
+Sprinkle with kosher salt, freshly ground black pepper, and onion powder or garlic powder (if using).

 Bake, uncovered, for about 22 to 28 minutes, depending on the thickness of the chicken breasts (thick breasts will take longer, while thin breasts will take less time).
-Check with an instant-read thermometer to ensure the chicken has reached the minimum safe temperature for poultry of 165 F (74 C) without drying out.
+Check with an instant-read thermometer to ensure the baked chicken has reached the minimum safe temperature for poultry of 165 F/74 C without drying out.

 Let the chicken breasts rest for about 5 minutes before slicing or dicing.

 - Four small chicken breast halves (like the ones pictured) will yield about 2 cups of diced cooked chicken.

 - Thaw chicken breasts before baking.
 To thaw frozen chicken breasts, place them in the refrigerator overnight.
 For faster thawing, leave the chicken in its packaging and submerge it in cold tap water.
 Change the water about every 30 minutes until defrosted.
-Individually wrapped chicken breasts will thaw in 30 minutes to an hour while a large package might take 2 to 3 hours.
+Individually wrapped chicken breasts will thaw in 30 minutes to an hour while a large package might take two to three hours.